 When the users log in, they are prompted to reset their password.
 The system internally generates only the

-Check that the system is running in a secure mode by re-running the query from step 1.
+Check that the system is running in a secure mode by rerunning the query from step 1.
 Ensure that no users are found.
-When no users are found by the query, this means that no
+When the query finds no users, this result means that no

 10Gpassword version remains present in the system.

 Example 2-3 Checking for the Presence of SEC_CASE_SENSITIVE_LOGON Set to FALSE

 Oracle Database does not prevent the use of the